 Introduction

 Hospital care for patients with dementia is a priority in healthcare internationally (World Health Organization, 2017).
 In part this is because of the high demand and the associated costs of providing this care (Annear and Lucas, 2018, Cerejeira et al., 2012, Royal College of Psychiatrists, 2017), and in part because of the negative outcomes for people with dementia when their care is poorly tailored (Digby et al., 2016, National Institute for Health and Care Excellence, NICE, 2018).
 These are some of the important incentives for improving person-centred care in the hospital setting, defined as care that meets the holistic needs of the person, who shares the same value and humanness as any other person (Kitwood, 1997).
 As one important component of person-centred care, healthcare professionals are asked to care for the emotional needs of people with dementia (Institute of Medicine, 2001).
+We describe emotion-focused care as actions that are orientated towards the emotional wellbeing of patients, including promoting positive emotions as well as responding appropriately at times when patients show emotional distress (Petty et al., 2020a).

 The experiences of people with dementia and healthcare staff working in hospitals suggest that the emotional wellbeing and the distress of patients is often missed, confused with physical illness or ignored (Dewing and Dijk, 2014, Petty et al., 2018, Crowther et al., 2018).
 This can mean that care interventions are not well-tailored, and, notably, this contributes to the use of ineffective medication, longer hospital stays and increased demands on nursing staff (Royal College of Psychiatrists, 2017; NICE, 2018).
 Times of high emotional distress present a particular challenge that nursing staff say they feel unequipped to respond to (NICE, 2018, Hessler et al., 2018, Galvin et al., 2010), though this is a routine part of their care work (Petty et al., 2020a, Petty et al., 2020b).
 Hospital staff have described having insufficient training, knowledge and skills when caring for patients with dementia (Griffiths et al., 2014, Dewing and Dijk, 2014) and they report being asked to care for the emotional needs of their patients without having sufficient direction (Clissett et al., 2013, NICE, 2018, Royal College of Psychiatrists, 2017).